davatorium/rofi/doc/rofi.1.markdown

 `-a` *X*

-Active row, mark row X as active (starting at 0).
-You can specify single element: -a 3
-A range: -a 3-8
+Active row, mark *X* as active.
+Where *X* is a comma-separated list of python(1)-style indices and ranges, e.g.  indices start at 0, -1 refers to the last row with -2 preceding it, ranges are left-open and right-close, and so on.
+You can specify:

+  * A single row: '5'
+  * A range of (last 3) rows: '-3:'
+  * 4 rows starting from row 7: '7:11' (or in legacy notation: '7-10')
-or a set of rows: -a 0,2
+  * A set of rows: '2,0,-9'
-or any combination: -a 0,2-3,9
+  * Or any combination: '5,-3:,7:11,2,0,-9'

 `-u` *X*

-Urgent row, mark row X as urgent (starting at 0).
+Urgent row, mark *X* as urgent.
+See `-a` option for details.
-You can specify single element: -u 3
-A range: -u 3-8
-or a set of rows: -u 0,2
-or any combination: -u 0,2-3,9

 `-only-match`